Office of eDiplomacy: Major programs

 After developing and launching the State Department Sounding Board in 2009, Office of eDiplomacy staff supported this internal idea sharing forum, now managed by the Management Bureau and the Secretary of State's cadre.

 Virtual Work Environments were initiated by the Office of eDiplomacy with Windows SharePoint Services (WSS), and used in many units at State.
 The State Messaging and Archive Retrieval Toolset (SMART) program leads the WSS deployment effort.

-Criticism

-In November 2013 Ukrainian MP Oleh Tsariov demanded a criminal investigation into the activities of TechCamp in Ukraine because he believed it was "preparations for inciting a civil war" because during training "instructors share their experience of Internet technologies, which are aimed at shaping public opinion and enhancing the protest potential and which were used to organize street protests in Libya, Egypt, Tunisia and Syria".
-The TechCamps program is no longer a part of the Office of eDiplomacy and is currently operated under the State Department Bureau of Educational and Cultural Affairs.